azure-aws-cloud/PLMMicroServices/README.md

 ```
 # Kubernetes networking on Mac OS (IP address may change based on your network)
  Add the following line to the /etc/hosts (host.minikube.internal points to the ip address on your local mac)

+ For Windows/WSL2 host.minikube.internal is the bridge ip address when ifconfig is executed from WSL2, refer the example below.

  This can be obtained from mac by running command ifconfig and then getting the ip for bridge100, this ip is the host.minikube.internal